zlmohanadlz/HTML-CSS-Project-3/README.md

 -   **Author:** Mohanad ([@zlmohanadlz](https://github.com/zlmohanadlz))
 -   **Assets:** Images and webfonts under `/images` and `/webfonts` are included for demo purposes.
 Replace them with your own or ensure you have rights to use them.

-If you use this template, a link back is appreciated but not required.
-Happy building! 🚀